cjstehno/effigy/effigy-guide/Repositories.md

 If multiple properties are configured outside the scope of these scenarios, the precedence order will be `bean`, then `type`; `factory` will be ignored if the `type` property is not specified.

+The `singleton` property is used to specify whether or not the generated extractor is shared across multiple calls (singleton=true) or has a new instance created for each use (singleton=false); the default is true.
+One thing to make special note of, is that for the case when the `bean` property is specified along with the `singleton` property having a value of `false`, the configured bean in your application context should be configured as a prototype bean, otherwise you are not really getting a new instance with each call.

 An example of using the `@ResultSetExtractor` annotation would be the following:

 ```groovy